-FINAL EXAM • The final exam is identical in format to the regular exams, except that it is cumulative, covering material from the entire quarter.
+FINAL EXAM • The final exam is identical in format to the regular exams, except the final it is cumulative and comprehensive, covering material from the entire quarter.
 Do not fall into the trap of cramming for each test only to forget everything before the final!
-Reviewing the quizzes and tests from the quarter is one of the best ways to prepare for the final.
+Reviewing the guizzes and tests from the guarter is one of the best ways to prepare for the final.
 Be aware that material presented after the last exam will also be included on the final.
+Note: The final does not include any lab material.